ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ### Step 8: Update the `ansible-config-mgt` repository on GitHub with the latest configurations

-### Step 9: Run the Ansible Playbook for the Apache role
+### Step 9: Run the Ansible Playbook with the Apache role

-### Step 10:Run the Ansible Playbook for the Nginx role
+### Step 10:Run the Ansible Playbook with the Nginx role

-### Step 11: Run the Ansible Playbook for the MySQL role
+### Step 11: Run the Ansible Playbook with the MySQL role